verrazzano/docs/content/en/docs/reference/API/OAM/IngressTrait.md

 $ curl -sk -X GET https://${HOST}/greet
 ```
-Alternatively, specific host names can be given in an [IngressRule](#ingressrule).
-Doing this implies that a secret and certificate have been created for the specific hosts and the secret name has been specified in the associated [IngressSecurity](#ingresssecurity) `secretName` field.

 Load balancer session affinity is configured using an HTTP cookie in a destination rule.
 Here is an updated sample ApplicationConfiguration that includes a destination rule with an HTTP cookie.